-A student who has not received an official admission letter from the Graduate School Office has not been admitted to a graduate degree program.
+A student who has not received an official admission letter from the Graduate School Office has not been admitted to a graduate degree program

-Disadvantaged Student.
-Special criteria have been established for admission of a disadvantaged student.
+Disadvantaged Students.
+Special criteria have been established for admission of disadvantaged students.
 Such students may be considered for admission to a graduate program by petition to the Special Graduate School Screening Committee.